wasmCloud/wasmcloud.com/docs/fundamentals/wadm/deploying.md

 or group), meaning wadm will be looking for all events on `wasmbus.evt.*`.
 This is useful if you have multiple lattices running in different environments (e.g. dev, staging, production) and want to manage them all from a single wadm instance.
 This pattern requires that you configure NATS credentials to be able to receive messages from all lattices.
-See [Configuring NATS Credentials](#configuring-nats-credentials) for more information on how to configure NATS credentials.
+The credentials you generate below in [Configuring NATS Credentials](#configuring-nats-credentials) are set up to follow this pattern.

 However, it is important to note that the difference between this pattern and the single lattice management pattern is purely in the credentials used (you still can run the instances in the same